From MozillaZine Knowledge Base

 The CompactFolder add-on lets you add a button to the toolbar to compact the currently selected folder.

 The MailTweak add-on has a "Compact from folder properties" tweak.
 It adds a Compact button and shows the unused space in the folder file as a percentage of its size on disk in the folders properties.
 It also disables Compact in the context menu if the folder is already compacted.
+However, it's only suitable if you use Thunderbird 3.* as it's been abandoned and has bad side effects if you use it with recent versions of Thunderbird.

 The Mozilla Add-ons web site has several other extensions that add buttons to compact folders.